siler23/MultiArchDockerKubernetes/docs/4-Build-MultiArch.md

 ## Cross-Architecture Docker

 Normally, one can only run docker images compiled for the host machine's architecture.
 This means that in order to run an s390x image, you would need an s390x server.
 Additionally, since building an s390x image in most cases requires running s390x binaries on your system, this also requires an s390x server.
-The same holds true for x86 (amd64), power (ppc64le), arm, etc. This limits the ability to build images that are available across all platforms.
+The same holds true for arm, x86 (amd64), power (ppc64le), etc. This limits the ability to build images that are available across all platforms.
 One way to overcome this limitation is by using [binfmt_misc](https://www.kernel.org/doc/html/latest/admin-guide/binfmt-misc.html) in conjunction with [qemu](https://www.qemu.org/) (quick emulation) running using [User-mode-emulation](https://ownyourbits.com/2018/06/13/transparently-running-binaries-from-any-architecture-in-linux-with-qemu-and-binfmt_misc/).
 Qemu dynamically translates the target architecture's instructions to the the host architecture's instruction set to enable binaries of a different architecture to run on a host system.
 [Binfmt_misc](https://lwn.net/Articles/679308/) comes in to enable the kernel to read the foreign architecture binary by ["directing"](https://lwn.net/Articles/679308/) the kernel to the correct qemu static binary to interpret the code.

 In order to set this up to work with Docker and its underlying linux kernel, we first need:

 1. binfmt_misc to register the corresponding qemu-static binary for each architecture that has a static qemu image available [of course other than the native one; s390x in this case].

-2. provide these qemu-static binaries to the system for the host architecture to all of the target architectures. *You can get these by building them from the qemu code or from a package of qemu for your os or on online source repositories for these packages such as [this one](https://packages.debian.org/sid/s390x/qemu-user-static/download)*
+2. provide these qemu-static binaries to the system for the host architecture to all of the target architectures. *You can get these by building them from the qemu code or from a package of qemu for your os*

-3. Persist this setting for future kernel calls to be used with Docker for each container it creates in their new sets of namespaces
+3. load the static immediately so it is in place to be used with Docker for each container it creates in their new sets of namespaces [read: use `F flag` for binfmt_misc setup]

-We are able to achieve these 3 things by using the [multiarch/qemu-user-static](https://github.com/multiarch/qemu-user-static) github project.
+We are able to achieve these 3 things by using the [docker/binfmt](https://github.com/docker/binfmt) github project.

-The implementation they have works for an amd64 host so I have made a separate image using the qemu-static binaries for the s390x host and posted that multi-arch image to `gmoney23/multiarch-qemu-user-static:4.0.0-5`
+The implementation they have works for an amd64 host so I have made a separate image with the qemu-static binaries compiled from the s390x host and posted that multi-arch image to `gmoney23/binfmt`

-You can test this out by first running an image that is from a different platform then yours.
+You can test this out by first running an image that is from a different platform than yours.

-##### Linux / Windows
+##### Linux
 `docker pull --platform amd64 hello-world`

 `docker run hello-world`